chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 .. end_tag

-.. note:: Starting with chef-client 12.0, use the :doc:`knife ssl_fetch </knife_ssl_fetch>` command to pull down the SSL certificates from the on-premises Chef server and add them to the ``/trusted_certs_dir`` on the workstation.
+.. note:: Starting with chef-client 12.0, use the `knife ssl_fetch </knife_ssl_fetch.html>`__ command to pull down the SSL certificates from the on-premises Chef server and add them to the ``/trusted_certs_dir`` on the workstation.
 These certificates are used during a ``knife bootstrap`` operation.

-.. note:: To bootstrap the chef-client on Microsoft Windows machines, the :doc:`knife-windows </plugin_knife_windows>` plugins is required, which includes the necessary bootstrap scripts that are used to do the actual installation.
+.. note:: To bootstrap the chef-client on Microsoft Windows machines, the `knife-windows </plugin_knife_windows.html>`__ plugins is required, which includes the necessary bootstrap scripts that are used to do the actual installation.

 New in 12.6, ``-i IDENTITY_FILE``, ``--json-attribute-file FILE``, ``--sudo-preserve-home``.
 Changed in 12.4, validatorless bootstrap requires ``-N node_name``.
 Changed in 12.1, ``knife-bootstrap`` has the options --bootstrap-vault-file, --bootstrap-vault-item, and --bootstrap-vault-json options to specify item stored in chef-vault.
 New in 12.0, ``--[no-]node-verify-api-cert``, ``--node-ssl-verify-mode PEER_OR_NONE``, ``-t TEMPLATE``,

-As of Chef 12.8 you can create a ``.chef/client.d`` directory on your workstation and the contents of that :doc:`client.d </config_rb_client>` directory will be copied to the system being bootstrapped by the ``knife bootstrap`` command.
+As of Chef 12.8 you can create a ``.chef/client.d`` directory on your workstation and the contents of that `client.d </config_rb_client.html>`__ directory will be copied to the system being bootstrapped by the ``knife bootstrap`` command.
 You can also set the ``client_d_dir`` option in ``knife.rb`` to point to an arbitrary directory instead of ``.chef/client.d`` and the contents of that directory will be copied to the system being bootstrapped.
 All config files inside ``client.d`` directory get copied into ``/etc/chef/client.d`` on the system being bootstrapped.

 Syntax
 =====================================================